- What is Forest School?

 For Harder, what is unique about this Forest School approach is that practitioners only facilitate the exchanges between students through poignant questions.

-Unlike a traditional classroom, the teachers don’t pointedly intervene for conflict management between students.
+Unlike a traditional classroom, the teachers don’t pointedly intervene in conflict management between students.

 One extremely moving way in which Harder saw this play out was the integration of an Autistic pupil with his peers.